 The Long Trail runs south from the top of Appalachian Gap where it intersects with the Stark Mountain Trail at the summit.
 It also connects with the Sunnyside Trail.
 These intersections allow hikers to make loops of varying length and difficulty on Gen. Stark Mountain.
 From the top of Appalachian Gap you can take the Long Trail north for 1.3 miles to Molly Stark Balcony which offers beautiful views of Camel’s Hump and Burnt Rock.

 This out and back trail emanates from Jerusalem, follow the Jim Dwire Road to the trail head parking area.
 The trail begins gradually then ascends steeply through heavy forest to connect with Long Trail 0.9 miles south of the summit of Gen. Stark Mountain.
-Hikers can also go north on the Long Trail where it follows along the ridge skirting Sugarbush’s ski trails before reaching the summit of Mt.
+Hikers can also go south on the Long Trail along the ridge skirting Sugarbush’s ski trails before reaching the summit of Mt.
 Ellen, Vermont’s third-highest peak at 4,083′.